mpickpt/mana-doc/docs/source/perlmutter.rst

-MANA on Discovery
+MANA on Perlmutter
 ==================================================

 ------------------
-Discovery Cluster
+Perlmutter Cluster
 -----------------

-Discovery is a high performance computing (HPC) resource for the Northeastern University research community.
-The Discovery cluster provides access to over 50,000 CPU cores and over 525 GPUs to all Northeastern faculty and students free of charge.
-Compute nodes are connected with either 10 GbE or high data rate InfiniBand (200 Gbps or 100 Gbps), supporting all types and scales of computational workloads.
+Perlmutter is a supercomputer at NERSC running SUSE Enterprise.
-Users should also visit Discovery's information `page <https://rc.northeastern.edu>`_ for more details.
+Users should also visit Perlmutter's documentation `page <https://docs.nersc.gov/getting-started/>`_ for more details.

-This document aims to help Discovery users as well as other similar Cluster users running **CentOS-7** to utilize MANA Chekpointing and Restarting Software with MPI applications.
+This document aims to help Perlmutter users as well as other similar Cluster users running **SUSE Enterprise** to utilize MANA Chekpointing and Restarting Software with MPI applications.

 .. contents:: Contents of this page
    :backlinks: entry